HOW TO SET UP A LANTERN

 preparation

-You need a shovel, a level gauge and protective clothing.
-Approximate time required : about 1 - 2 hours.
-The dimensions and weight shown below are those of this particular toro used here as example.
-Actual figures may vary. -
+You will need a shovel, a level and protective clothing.
+Approximate time required: about 1 - 2 hours.
+The dimensions and weight shown below are for this particular Toro used as an example.
+Actual dimensions may vary.

 Dig a hole

-Dig a hole slightly larger than the diameter of 'sao' (=post).
-1 foot (30cm) deep is enough for this tôrô. -
+Dig a hole slightly larger than the diameter of the 'sao' (=post).
+1 foot (30cm) deep is sufficient for this tôrô.

 Set 'Sao'

-Set the 'sao' into the hole and tamp down lightly the soild around it with a stick.
-Make sure the 'sao' is standing upright. -
+Place the "sao" in the hole and lightly tamp down the soil around it with a stick.
+Make sure the 'sao stands upright.

 Place 'Chudai'

-Place 'Chudai' platform on top of the 'sao'.
-Make sure that it is level from front to back and side to side, using a level gauge. -
+Place the chudai platform on top of the sao.
+Make sure it is level from front to back and side to side using a spirit level.

 Firm the Soil